-46. This Prospectus includes certain unaudited financial information, which have been subjected to limited review, in relation to our Company.
-Reliance on such information, should accordingly, be limited.
+45. This Prospectus includes certain unaudited financial information, which have been subjected to limited review, in relation to our Company.
+Reliance on such information should, accordingly, be limited.

-This Prospectus includes certain unaudited financial information in relation to our Company, for the sixmonth period ended September 30, 2019 in respect of which the Statutory Auditors of our Company have issued the Limited Review Report.
+This Prospectus includes certain unaudited financial information in relation to our Company, for the sixmonth period ended September 30, 2018 in respect of which the Statutory Auditors of our Company have issued the Limited Review Report.
 As this financial information, has been subject only to limited review as required under Regulation 52(2)(a) of the SEBI Listing Regulations, and as described in the Standard on Review Engagements ("SRE") 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" issued by the Institute of Chartered Accountants of India, and not to an audit, any reliance by prospective investors on such unaudited financial information should accordingly, be limited.
-Moreover, our financial results for any given fiscal, including the six-month period ended September 30, 2019, may not be directly comparable with our financial results for any full fiscal or for any other fiscal.
-Further, since the Limited Review Financial Statements are prepared in accordance with IGAAP, the comparison to the audited financial statements should be construed accordingly.
-Accordingly, prospective investors to the Issue are advised to read such unaudited financial information in conjunction with the audited financial information provided elsewhere in this Prospectus.
+Moreover, our financial results for any given fiscal quarter or period, including the six-month period ended September 30, 2018, may not be directly comparable with our financial results for any full fiscal or for any other fiscal quarter or period.
+Accordingly, prospective investors to the Issue are advised to read such unaudited financial information provided elsewhere in this Prospectus.

-47. Certain of our records including in relation to share transfer to one of our Promoters/Directors are not traceable and in relation to certain delay in filing certain forms to the RoC, we have sought condonation of delay.
+46. Certain of our records including in relation to share transfer to one of our Promoters/Directors are not traceable and in relation to certain delay in filing certain forms to the RoC, we have sought condonation of delay.